-25. What outcomes (impacts, benefits, results - e.g., increased skill, increased knowledge, etc.) do you expect to achieve by offering this program? you expect to define to by eneming the program.
+25. What outcomes (impacts, benefits, results - e.g., increased skill, increased knowledge, etc.) do you expect to achieve by offering this program?

 26. What key performance indicators (outputs - e.g., number of people benefitting, number of people that attend, etc.) will you use to determine the success of the program?

-27. How many participants will take part in this program? a) Anticipated # of participants/day? b) Anticipated # of total participants? (/day x of days) = total participant(s).
+- 27. How many participants will take part in this program?

+- a) Anticipated # of participants/day?

+- b) Anticipated # of total participants?

+/day x of days) = total participant(s).

 28. If this is a repeat program, provide evaluation data that demonstrates the impact of the past program.

+ACCESSIBILITY

+29. Is this program open to the public?

+🗌 Yes 🗌 No

-ACCESSIBILITY 29.
-Is this program open to the public? ☐ Yes ☐ No 30.
-Describe how this program is accessible to the public and who can participate.
+30. Describe how this program is accessible to the public and who can participate.

 31. What barriers (e.g. cost, transportation, etc.) have been addressed, reduced or eliminated in the design of this program?

 32. What barriers have not been removed in the design of this program?

 33. What are the transportation costs?
 Who endures these costs?

 34. What are the equipment costs?
 Who endures these costs?

+FINANCIAL NEED

-FINANCIAL NEED 35.
-Why is Sask Lotteries Community Grant funding needed?
+35. Why is Sask Lotteries Community Grant funding needed?

 36. What will the impact be if the program does not receive this grant?

-37. Program Budget Note: The Excel Budget Template can be found on www.regina.ca/grants under Sask Lotteries of contacting complete and attach to this application
+37. Program Budget

+Note: The Excel Budget Template can be found on www.regina.ca/grants under Sask Lotteries or by contacting communityinvestments@regina.ca.
+Please complete and attach to this application.